PacktPublishing/Node.js-Design-Patterns-Third-Edition/07-creational-design-patterns/09-dependency-injection/README.md

 # 09-dependency-injection

-This example shows how to wire dependencies using the singleton pattern
+This example shows how to wire dependencies using the dependency injection pattern

 ## Dependencies